All Episodes

 This includes a car salesman, a pool repairman, and the captain of the boat for the shark fishing trip.

-This basically played off the real life trial in which several witnesses came to their parents' defense.
+This basically played off the real-life trial in which several witnesses came to their parents'defense.

 On top of this, Eric's friend Craig discussed how the pair wrote a play about a character that murdered his parents in cold blood.

-This, on top of being fans of the billionaire's boys' club, painted out a fantasy of how Eric was fascinated with killing his parents.
+This, on top of being fans of the Billionaires Boys Club, painted out a fantasy of how Eric was fascinated with killing his parents.

 On top of this, we know Eric was also aware of the storyline before its release because it was based on elements of their friend's life.

-This ended up backfiring, and it painted out him as being even more guilty.
+This ended up backfiring and it painted out him as being even more guilty.

-Now, another element we see is that the jury's given one of two options.
+Now, another element we see is that the jury is given one of two options: that is, life without parole or the death penalty.

 It said that after being found guilty, the jury viewed them as spoiled brats, and several of them were adamant the pair should be killed.

-As we see, one gets damn so worked up about this, she has a heart attack, and this ends up being replaced.
+As we see, one gets so worked up about this, she has a heart attack, and this ends up being replaced.

-Ultimately, this is what saved them, as he thought if there was a chance they'd told the truth, their deaths weren't something he wanted on his shoulders.
+As he thought, if there was a chance they told the truth, their deaths weren't something he wanted on his shoulders.

 Now, in the end, the pair were devastated because they were sent to different prisons.